 Anyone can understand that the two lines – the Horizontal and the Vertical – intersect from moment to moment in our psychological interior and form a Cross… The personality develops and unfolds on the Horizontal Line of Life.
 The personality is born and dies with its linear time; the personality is not the Being.

-So let us establish the following as a deduction: titles, ranks, promotions etc. in the external physical world mean an authentic exaltation, or reevaluation of the Being, or a move to a higher rung in the Levels of Being…”
+So let us establish the following as a deduction: titles, ranks, promotions etc. in the external physical world do not mean an authentic exaltation, or reevaluation of the Being, or a move to a higher rung in the Levels of Being…”

 [This is a paraphrase of Ch.
 2 of Revolutionary Psychology (1975),